pubvis-GOSH/project_management/meeting_notes/meetings.md

 # Meeting agendas

-A place to put meeting notes ahead of our regular catchups.
+A place to put meeting notes.

+---

 # 21.11.2023

 Attendees: AL, DS, JH

 A meeting to discuss the technical details of the Illustrations.

 ## Avatar level of detail